keweishang/tech-resources/cmd-linux.md

 will display the file system disk space.
 Option `-k` is equivalent to `--block-size=1K`, which scales sizes by 1KB before printing them.

+### du

+`du` estimates file space usage.

+For example:

+    du -skh

+will estimate the file space usage of the current directory.
+Option `-s` (long option `--summarize`) summarizes the result, it displays only a total for each argument.
+Option `-k` is equivalent to `--block-size=1K`, which scales sizes by 1KB before printing them.
+Option `-h` (long option `-human-readable`) print sizes in human readable format (e.g., 1K 234M 2G).

+    du -skh dir1/ dir2/

+will estimate the file space usage of the sub-directories `dir1` and `dir2` of the current directory.

 ## Network
 - `lsof -i :80`